HDFGroup/vol-rest/README.md

     --with-yajl=DIR Used to specify the top-level directory where YAJL is installed, if YAJL is not installed to a system path.

-    --prefix=DIR    Specifies the location for the resulting files.
-The default location is `rest_vol_build` in the same directory as configure.

 ### II.B.iii.b.
 Options for CMake